Report on the Status of B.C. First Nations Languages – FACT SHEET

 - Developing short- and long-term revitalization plans to benefit communities across language groups

-The data used in this report is derived from our 2006–2010 database of “language needs assessments” that are filled out by community organizations when they apply for language funding from the First Peoples’ Council.
+The 2010-2014 data used in this report derives from our database of Language Needs Assessments (LNAs) that are completed by community organizations each time they apply for funding through the First Peoples’ Cultural Council.
 This data is the most accurate available since it comes directly from First Nations communities and is constantly updated whenever a new language needs assessment is filled out.

 To read the full report, go to www.fpcc.ca/language/status-report/ .

 1 Office of the High Commissioner for Human Rights.
 (2008).
 United Nations declaration on the rights of indigenous peoples.Geneva: United Nations.
 Retrieved May 23, 2014 from http://www.un.org/esa/socdev/unpfii/documents/DRIPS_en.pdf